hiroaki-yamamoto/hiroaki-job-toolbox/README.md

 environment creation.
 I don't think this situation is healthy, and I felt I needed something like "Packaged gulp tasks" and so on.

-## Notice when you use this script.
+## Notice when you use this script
 Don't use this script unless you know what this script is and what you are doing.
 This script contains a lot of kludge.
 For listing tasks, you can use [gulp-help].